ivandrodri/ivan-homepage/README.md

 ## Selected Projects

-I have worked on various projects throughout my academic and private sector career.
+I have worked on many cool projects throughout my academic and private sector career.
 While many of these are confidential, I have selected a few to showcase as examples of my previous work.

 - <a href="/ivan-homepage/projects/offline_rl">Offline RL using Tianshou and Minari (WIP)</a> - [link to repo](https://github.com/ivandrodri/offline-rl.git)